 First, for the CWD HCP, all cervids 12 months of age and older that die for any reason must be tested for CWD.

 Second, all facilities that are not a part of the CWD HCP must participate in the Surveillance Program.
-The Surveillance Program requires that all animals 12 months of age and older that die from illness, injury, or euthanasia due to disease must be tested for CWD.
+The Surveillance Program requires that all animals 12 months of age and older that die from illness, injury, or euthanasia due to illness or injury must be tested for CWD.
 In addition, 25% of cervids slaughtered, hunted, or culled must be tested.
 This number is calculated on an annual basis.
 In general, all facilities that have at least one death must test at least this one animal.

 For more information, contact the MDARD Cervid Program.